Looking for tax support?

 Here’s what we suggest in view of the IIT system overhaul:

-A Shanghai native, Peter is the Managing Director in our Shanghai office and also oversees the Guangzhou.
-He has years of experience dealing with wholly foreign-owned enterprises (WOFEs) and trading businesses.
+A Shanghai native, Peter is based in our Shanghai office and oversees China offices.
+He has years of experience dealing with wholly foreign-owned enterprises (WFOEs) and trading businesses.

 Back to top